NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **PickFrustum** -  Illustrates how to change the size of the pick frustum.

-**SplitPaneUsage** -  Illustrates how to use World Wind within a Swing JSplitPane.
+**SplitPaneUsage** -  Illustrates how to use WorldWind within a Swing JSplitPane.

 **TabbedPaneUsage** -  Demonstrates the use of tabbed panes.

 ### Network

-**NetworkOfflineMode** -  Shows how to detach World Wind from the network and reattach it.
+**NetworkOfflineMode** -  Shows how to detach WorldWind from the network and reattach it.

-**LocalDataOnly** -  Shows how to operate World Wind completely locally, drawing data only from local caches.
+**LocalDataOnly** -  Shows how to operate WorldWind completely locally, drawing data only from local caches.

 ### Configuration